-17. Genuine Bluey Products are sold only through authorized retail channels and are recognized by the public as being exclusively associated with the Bluey brand.

-18. Bluey has registered the Bluey copyrighted design (the "Bluey Copyrighted Design") with the United States Copyright Office under the title "Bluey" (U.S. Copyright Registration No. PA 2-308-864), issued by the Register of Copyrights on August 25, 2021.
-A true and correct copy of the U.S. federal copyright registration certificate for the above-referenced Bluey Copyrighted Design is attached hereto as Exhibit 2.

-19. Among the exclusive rights granted to Bluey under the U.S. Copyright Act are the exclusive rights to reproduce, prepare derivative works of, distribute copies of, and display the Bluey Copyrighted Design to the public.
+- 17. Genuine Bluey Products are sold only through authorized retail channels and are recognized by the public as being exclusively associated with the Bluey brand. - 18.
+Bluey has also registered the Bluey copyrighted work (the "Bluey Copyrighted Work") with the United States Copyright Office under the title "Bluey" (U.S. Copyright Registration No. PA 2-308-864), issued by the Register of Copyrights on August 25, 2021.
+A true and correct copy of the U.S. federal copyright registration certificate for the above-referenced Bluey Copyrighted Work is attached hereto as Exhibit 2. - 19.
+Among the exclusive rights granted to Bluey under the U.S. Copyright Act are the exclusive rights to reproduce, prepare derivative works of, distribute copies of, and display the Bluey Copyrighted Work to the public. - 20.
+Since its first publication, the Bluey Copyrighted Work has been used on the Bluey Products and is featured on Bluey's website at bluey.tv.
+Bluey Products featuring the Bluey Copyrighted Work are advertised on Bluey's website at bluey.tv.